CRBT-Team/CRBT/README.md

 ### Project Structure

-- `/data` contains JSON data and other assets used in the bot
+- `/static` contains JSON files and other assets used in the bot
 - `/disabled` contains deprecated or cancelled features, put on hold in case I bring them back
-- `/src/lib` is used for custom functions, constants, and components used throughout the bot
+- `/src/lib` is for custom functions, constants, and components used throughout the bot
 - `/src/modules` is where Purplet modules are contained, and where commands & components are exported.
-Each directory maps to a CRBT feature.
+Each directory within maps to a CRBT feature.

 ### Acknowledgements